jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 Save and close the file.

+Next create your project by typing in `dotnet new webapi -o api --no-https`

+We use the `--no-https` flag, because we are just going to be running this on our own machine.
+If you forget this option - the project will still work, but you will get a warning in your browser.

+!!! note "Using different versions of the sdk"
-Now you need to create your project, if you create it before the **global.json** change, you will create a project with the newest version and some of the instructions below may not work.
+    If you create the project before the **global.json** change, you will create a project with the newest version and some of the instructions below may not work.

-To create your project type in `dotnet new webapi` to create a new webapi project
+    However if you want to run this project with a later version of dotnet you just need to be aware that you may need to fix up a few minor things later on.

 Next you will need to create a **.gitignore** file since we don't want to push all our binary and non essential files into our repository.

 Open the  the [**.gitignore**][3] file from the official dotnet core repository and paste it into your **.gitignore** file.